 Treatment overview for colon cancer

 Treatment depends on the stage of the cancer and where it is in the colon.
-Your doctors will have carried out various tests and investigations to help them plan your treatment.
+It also depends on your general health and personal preferences.

-It’s important to discuss the recommended treatments with your doctor, and to make sure you understand why a particular type of treatment has been suggested for you.
+It’s important you have the chance to discuss treatments with your doctor.
+This will help you understand why a particular plan of treatment has been suggested, and how the treatment may affect you.

 How treatment is planned

 Back to top